Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Conclusions

-Moreover, this manuscript underscores the need to evaluate explanations in \ac{RS}s thoroughly.
-When comparing algorithms, it is essential to analyze metrics across large databases and different ranking sizes to ensure the consistency and robustness of algorithms.\looseness=-1
+Moreover, this study underscores the need for a thorough evaluation of the explanations in \ac{RS}.
+When comparing algorithms, it is essential to analyze metrics across large databases and different ranking sizes to ensure the consistency and robustness of the results.\looseness=-1

-Finally, the path offline metrics presented in this study play assess the distribution of items and attributes of an explanation algorithm.
-They do not replace or suppress the necessity of a user study.
-However, they evaluate the algorithmic bias of generating explanations, providing researchers with a tool to analyze the generated explanations' quality and how the algorithm performs compared to others.
-They also contribute to creating a state-of-the-art algorithm timeline.
-As a result, we hope this study can help raise the problem of analyzing and evaluating offline explanations in \ac{RS}s.\looseness=-1
+Finally, the offline path metrics presented in this study assess the distribution of items and attributes in an explanation algorithm.
+They do not replace or suppress the necessity of a user study; however, they evaluate the algorithmic bias in generating explanations, providing researchers with a tool to analyze the quality of the generated explanations and how the algorithm performs compared to others.
+They also contribute to develop a state-of-the-art algorithm timeline.
+As a result, we hope this study can help raise the problem of analyzing, evaluating and creating new offline explanation metrics in \ac{RS}s.\looseness=-1